Danack/FlickrGuzzle/README.md

 Non-implemented functions
 =========================

-The following functions are not implemented and never will be
+The following functions are not implemented and never will be.

 * Deprecated auth functions
 	* flickr.auth.checkToken